janniklinde/devcon/README.md

 # devcon

-`devcon` is a Linux-only CLI that launches AI coding agents like Codex CLI or Claude Code in fresh Docker containers that already have your working directory and user identity wired up.
-It is meant to be installed globally (`npm install -g devcon`) so you can run `devcon codex` (or `devcon claude`) from any project and get a locked-down shell within seconds.
-The built-in tool definitions use the Microsoft Dev Containers base image, so either ship an image with the agent pre-installed or rely on the host home-directory mount so the container can reuse your already-installed CLI binaries.
+`devcon` is a Linux-only CLI that launches AI coding agents like Codex CLI or Claude Code in fresh Docker containers that already have your working directory wired up.
+Install globally (`npm install -g devcon`) and run `devcon codex` (or `devcon claude`) from any project to get a locked-down shell within seconds.
+The built-in tool definitions use the Microsoft Dev Containers base image, so either ship an image with the agent pre-installed or rely on selectively mounted host directories so the container can reuse your already-installed CLI binaries and credentials.

 ## What it does

 - Spin up a disposable Docker container per invocation.
 - Bind-mount the current working directory at `/workspace` and run as your host UID/GID so file permissions stay intact.
-- Optionally mount your host home directory (enabled by default, disable via `--no-home` or `DEVCON_SHARE_HOME=0`) so tools can see existing config and auth files.
+- Keep the host home directory private by default.
+Opt in with `--home` or `DEVCON_SHARE_HOME=1`, or whitelist individual directories/files via `writablePaths` so credentials like `~/.codex` can still be shared.
 - Hide `.env*`, `.git-credentials`, and other critical Git metadata from the container by overlaying empty bind mounts before the container starts.
 - Provide a simple tool registry (`codex`, `claude` by default) allowing you to define which Docker image and command should run for each agent.